bongaquino/infra-aws/README.md

 - IAM users and groups with least privilege access
 - VPC is configured with public and private subnets
 - Security groups are set up to allow necessary traffic
-- SSH access is allowed from anywhere to public subnets
 - Private subnets are accessible only from within the VPC
 - All resources are tagged with environment and project name
 - Encryption enabled for all applicable services